willhampshire/stock_prediction/readme.md

 - `fastapi`
 - `streamlit`

-## Code practices
+## Code formatting
-Used the following for good code practice and safety:
+Used the following for formatting and type safety:
 - `pydantic`
+- `typing` standard library
-- `mypy` - used to check code
+- `mypy` - used to check code for type ambiguity and mismatch
-- `black` - formats code on save
+- `black` - formats Python code to PEP 8 on save